iirissetala/kalastusapp/README.md

 * Java 11
 * Maven 4.0.0

-Project uses h2 as database.
+Project uses h2 as database and JPA with Hibernate for data mapping.
 For tests, an in-memory database is created.